jaywiz16/jaywiz16/README.md

 - 👋 Hi, I’m @jaywiz16
-- 👀 I’m interested in web3 and equity
+- 👀 I’m interested in web3
 - 🌱 I’m currently learning front-end development,devops and blockchain fundamentals
 - 💞️ I’m looking to collaborate on web3 projects
 - 📫 How to reach me :https://twitter.com/jay_wiz16 or mob: 7982650373